-Sometimes, a disaster only strikes you or your household, like compromised or hacked online accounts.
-Cyberattacks can be a disaster for you and your family!
-In order to stay cybersafe, the Cybersecurity and Infrastructure Security Agency (CISA) urges you to follow these tips:
+Disasters aren't always large-scale events.
+Sometimes, they affect only you or your household, such as compromised or hacked online accounts.
+Cyberattacks can be just as devastating as natural disasters.
+To stay cybersafe, the Cybersecurity and Infrastructure Security Agency (CISA) recommends following these essential steps:

-Implement multi-factor authentication on your accounts.
-A password isn't enough to keep you safe online; by adding a second layer of identification, you're decreasing your chances of someone improperly accessing your account.
+• Implement multi-factor authentication on your accounts.
+A password isn't enough to keep you safe online.
+By adding a second layer of identification, you're decreasing your chances of someone improperly accessing your account.